 U.S. Senate races to agree on massive coronavirus relief package

 The Republican-led U.S. Senate scrambled on Saturday to forge a bipartisan agreement on a $1 trillion-plus bill aimed at stemming the economic fallout from the growing coronavirus outbreak, as talks neared a deadline for drafting and passing the legislation.
-Republican and Democratic lawmakers worked behind closed doors to produce formal legislation by the end of the day that would aim to help individuals, small businesses and industries hard hit by the public health crisis.
+Republican and Democratic lawmakers worked behind closed doors to reach an agreement in principle and to draft formal legislation by the end of the day to help individuals, small businesses and industries hard hit by the public health crisis, and to boost funding for healthcare efforts to control the virus.

-White House economic adviser Larry Kudlow, who took part in the discussions, told reporters he expects the final legislative package to be worth $1.3 trillion to $1.4 trillion.
-Lawmakers shied away from putting an overall price tag on the package.
-The prospective Senate bill, combined with actions undertaken by the U.S. Federal Reserve and the administration, would have a $2 trillion net impact on a U.S. economy facing powerful headwinds spawned by the outbreak, according to White House officials.
+White House economic adviser Larry Kudlow told reporters he expects the final legislative package to be worth $1.3 trillion to $1.4 trillion.
+Combined with actions undertaken by the U.S. Federal Reserve and the administration, the prospective bill would have a $2 trillion net impact on a U.S. economy facing powerful headwinds spawned by the outbreak, according to White House officials.

-"We’re getting closer and closer to an agreement.
-And all the discussions have been in good faith," said Senate Majority Leader Mitch McConnell, who intends to hold a vote to pass the sprawling package on Monday.
+"We're getting closer and closer to an agreement," said Senate Majority Leader Mitch McConnell, who intends to hold a vote to pass the sprawling package on Monday.
 "I think we're clearly going to get there," he told reporters.

+Senate Democratic leader Chuck Schumer said a number of issues were still outstanding but observed that lawmakers were "making very good progress."
+A consensus appeared to be emerging on the general contours of the package and both sides were finding common ground on benefits for individuals, small businesses and people left unemployed by a coronavirus, according to Republicans.

+But with Monday's vote deadline looming, a White House official said Republicans would move forward with legislative language even if no agreement was reached on Saturday.
+"We've got to see legislative text.
+The American people and the American economy, markets around the world, need to see what we're going to do, see how it's going to deliver relief," said Eric Ueland, President Donald Trump's legislative liaison.

-Republican Senator Marco Rubio said lawmakers were close to agreement on a provision that could provide more than $350 billion in aid to small businesses via federally guaranteed loans that would be forgiven if used to sustain unemployment.
-The original proposal called for $300 billion in assistance.
-"We're talking about half the workers in America.
-We'd like to help even more people," said Rubio, who chairs the Senate Small Business Committee.
+Republican Senator Marco Rubio said lawmakers were close to agreement on a provision that could provide more than $350 billion in aid to small businesses via federally guaranteed loans.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)